ChyKusuma/SPHINXHybridKeyV2/README.md

 The combination of Curve448 and Kyber1024 in a hybrid key exchange is designed to harness the unique strengths of each algorithm, resulting in a more robust and versatile cryptographic solution.

-`Curve448` is an elliptic curve cryptography (ECC) algorithm based on the Curve448 curve.
+`Curve448` is an elliptic curve cryptography (ECC) algorithm based on the`ECDLP`.
 It provides efficient and secure key exchange operations, offering advantages such as strong security guarantees, resistance against various attacks, and compact key sizes.
 Curve448 is well-suited for scenarios where efficient key generation and secure key exchange are essential.

 `Kyber1024`, on the other hand, is a post-quantum key encapsulation mechanism (KEM) based on the hybrid scheme a combination between `lattice-based` and `Learning With Errors (LWE)` problem.
 It addresses the security challenges posed by quantum computers by providing resistance against attacks by quantum adversaries.
 Kyber1024 offers a high level of security in a post-quantum computing era when traditional cryptographic schemes may be vulnerable.